iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 with more cohesion and much less of my bad drawings.

 In the spirit of the original presentation,
-I've decided to make this post completely language-agnostic[^cd].
+I've decided to make this post completely language-agnostic.
 I also tried to keep any type theory or lambda calculus to a minimum in order to make it easier to grasp.
 My hope is that anyone with some experience in programming and mathematics will be able to read this, instead of confining this post only to people that know a certain programming language.
-Of course, in doing that I'm risking that no one will understand this.
+Of course, in doing that I'm risking that no one besides me will actually understand this post.
 But, very well, I will do my best.

-[^cd]: Well, in terms of programming languages.
-There will be commutative diagrams, be warned.

 ## A not so historical introduction